wilkie/codeorg-docker-dev/README.md

 <img src="https://www.docker.com/wp-content/uploads/2022/03/Moby-logo.png" width=200>

 # Code<span>.org Docker Dev Environment
-The Code<span>.org Docker dev environment enables you to run and develop on the Code<span>.org platform using Docker containers.
+The Code<span>.org Docker dev environment enables you to develop on the Code<span>.org platform using Docker containers.

-Doing so offers many advantages over setting up a development environment directly on your laptop.
+Doing so offers many advantages over a development environment directly on your laptop.
 These include:

 - No need to worry about managing dependencies (e.g., setting up rbenv, managing versions of Ruby, or removing/installing Ruby gems).
-- Rebuilding your development environment is scripted, which makes it easy to test new changes, such as a new version of a Ruby gem or even a new version of MySQL.
+- Rebuilding your development environment is scripted, which makes it easy to test new changes and roll them back, such as a new version of a Ruby gem or even a new version of MySQL.
 - It's easier to have multiple versions of the Code<span>.org dev environment and database on the same machine.
 - A docker-based development environment works better for Code<span>.org volunteers, who may not want to install a bunch of our dependencies directly on their employer-provided machines.
 - The docker-based environment uses Ubuntu, which mimics our production environment (and reduces the chance of things working on your laptop, but not on our production servers).